winshining/nginx-http-flv-module/README.md

 # Example nginx.conf

+## Note

+The directives `rtmp_auto_push`, `rtmp_auto_push_reconnect` and `rtmp_socket_dir` will not function on Windows except on Windows 10 17063 and later versions, because `relay` in multiple processes mode needs help of Unix domain socket, please refer to [Unix domain socket on Windows 10](https://blogs.msdn.microsoft.com/commandline/2017/12/19/af_unix-comes-to-windows) for details.

     worker_processes  4; #should be 1 for Windows, for it doesn't support Unix domain socket worker_cpu_affinity  0001 0010 0100 1000; #should be eliminated for Windows